RouninMedia/DOCSS/README.md

 h2,h3{font-size:18px;line-height:27px;}
 h3{color:#bbb;}
 ```
-but, there are arguably 2 problems with this - the first relating to *stylesheet maintainability* and the second relating to *stylesheet legibility*:
+but, there are arguably 2 problems with this - the first relating to *stylesheet legibility* and the second relating to *stylesheet maintainability*:

+1. The stylesheet fragment above declares the `font-size` and the `line-height` of `h2` twice, which requires the human reader to perform the `cascade` in their own head;
-1. Since all declarations are thrown together above, there is no way to predict which style declarations will appear where.
+2. Now that `h2` appears twice, there is no way to predict where current `h2` style declarations will appear and where future `h2` style declarations *should* appear.
 This makes the the stylesheet fragment harder to maintain.
-In DOCSS, splitting styles into semi-autonomous "Declaration Groups" enables consistently rapid location of style declarations and their associated elements;
+In DOCSS, splitting styles into semi-autonomous "Declaration Groups", where each element appears once only enables stylesheets to evolve and be maintained in a consistent and predictable manner;
-2. The stylesheet fragment above declares the `font-size` and the `line-height` of `h2` twice, which requires the human reader to perform the `cascade` in their own head.

 **In Summary:** A concise stylesheet is the objective.
-But not at the cost of *maintainability* or *legibility*.
+But not at the cost of *legibility* or *maintainability*.

 ##URL list to plough through...##